neillyt/mkdocs/docs/chef/chef8_node_objects.md

 - THe rebuilt node object from the current chef-client run

 Once the node object is rebuilt, all attributes are compared and then updated based on attribute precendence.
 At the end of every chef-client run, the node object that defines the current state of the node is uplaoded to the chef server to be searched.

+To check out all of the Ohai node objects of a node, simply run 'ohai':
+`$ ohai`